Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Accommodation and assimilation in cognitive psychology

 Piaget saw human development as a multistage process of building knowledge.
 From their first breath, infants learn basic motor functions, like learning to grasp objects.
-By adulthood, these functions are essentially second nature, and people can grapple with concepts that are very complex, like philosophy or mathematics.
+By adulthood, these functions are essentially second nature and people can grapple with concepts that are very complex, like philosophy or mathematics.

 To make a consistent psychological theory, Piaget sought to break knowledge (no matter how simple or complex) into a single, basic unit.
 From there, he could develop a theory of cognitive learning that could apply just as much to a baby’s first step to deep philosophical concepts they might develop later in life.
+Piaget called this basic unit schema.

 What are schemata?